The Temptation of St. Anthony, 1501-1550

 National Gallery of Canada, given in memory of her husband by Jeanne Lynch-Staunton (d.
 1983)

 See note .
-Friedrich (“Fritz”) Gutmann, youngest son of Eugen Gutmann, the founder of the German “Dresdner Bank”, was a German-Jewish banker and well-known art collector.
+Friedrich ("Fritz") Gutmann, youngest son of Eugen Gutmann, the founder of the German "Dresdner Bank", was a German-Jewish banker and well-known art collector.
 He lived in Holland and obtained Dutch citizenship in 1924.
-In late 1926, Gutmann lent the painting to an exhibition at the Frans Hals Museum, Haarlem [“Privately owned Old Masters.”
-Frans Hals Museum, Haarlem, Dec.18, 1926 – Jan.
-15, 1927, see letter by Nico Vriend, Noord-Hollands Archief, Jan.11, 2008, NGC curatorial file], and again in 1936 to the Boymans Museum in Rotterdam [“Jeroen Bosch.
-Noord-Neederlandsche Primitieven.”
+In late 1926, Gutmann lent the painting to an exhibition at the Frans Hals Museum, Haarlem ["Privately owned Old Masters."
+Frans Hals Museum, Haarlem, Dec.
+18, 1926 – Jan.
+15, 1927, see letter by Nico Vriend, Noord-Hollands Archief, Jan.11, 2008, NGC curatorial file], and again in 1936 to the Boymans Museum in Rotterdam ["Jeroen Bosch.
+Noord-Neederlandsche Primitieven."
 Rotterdam: Museum Boymans, July 10 – Oct.
 15, 1936, cat. no. 55].
-Due to the worldwide economic depression Gutman's financial status became severely impaired by the 1930s and he sold prominent works from his large art collection.
-In 1942, he informed his daughter Lili Gutmann in a letter that he had shipped the “Bosch” along with other works from his collection to New York art dealer Frederic A. Stern.
-Lili's brother Bernard Goodman received a note from Stern on September 26, 1945: “In October 1938 and prior to September 1939 he [your late father] delivered to me for sale on his behalf five items ” As “item no. 2” Stern listed: “1 Painting: Temptation of St. Anthony by Bosch during the month of July 1941, item 2 above [the Bosch] was sold for the agreed price of $11,000.”
-[Trienens, Howard J. “Landscape with Smokestacks.
-The Case of the Allegedly Plundered Degas.”
+Prior to the outbreak of war in 1939 and the occupation of Paris by the Nazis in June 1940, Gutmann sent part of his collection to art dealers in Paris and New York.
+In 1942, he informed his daughter Lili Gutmann in a letter that he had shipped the "Bosch" along with other works from his collection to New York art dealer Frederic A. Stern.
+Lili's brother Bernard Goodman received a note from Stern on September 26, 1945: "In October 1938 and prior to September 1939 he [your late father] delivered to me for sale on his behalf five items…" As "item no. 2" Stern listed: "1 Painting: Temptation of St. Anthony by Bosch…during the month of July 1941, item 2 above [the Bosch] was sold for the agreed price of $11,000."
+[Trienens, Howard J. "Landscape with Smokestacks.
+The Case of the Allegedly Plundered Degas."
 Evanston, Ill.: Northwestern University Press, 2000, p.
-39 and footnote no.7].
+39 and footnote no. 7].
 The purchaser of the painting was Walter Bareiss.
 In 1943, Friedrich Gutmann and his wife Louise were deported to Germany.
 Both perished in the Holocaust.